Brief life of the poet as displaced person: 1911-1979

 Given the compass of her imagination and her soul, it now seems inevitable that she would return to New England in the end, taking up residence first at 60 Brattle Street in Cambridge, and then at Lewis Wharf, summering at North Haven Island in Maine, and spending occasional weekends at the shore in Duxbury.
 Her last book, Geography III, with its many poems about her past, was her best.
 In its willingness to address more personal subjects, it shows the influence of her friend and Harvard colleague Robert Lowell.
 Yet Bishop remained at heart a less theatrical, more reticent character.
 Though Lowell belonged to an old Boston family, it was she, ironically, who came to seem more characteristic of New England.
 “The rackety, icy, offshore wind” she describes in “The End of March” had blown her far from her birthplace, but she had come back in time to see its merits before she died.

 Cheryl Lawson Walker, RI ’78, is Armour professor of modern languages at Scripps College and author of the just-published God and Elizabeth Bishop: Meditations on Religion and Poetry (Palgrave Macmillan).

-See the PDF version of this article (link below) for a photograph of Elizabeth Bishop taken in 1954 and for reproductions of two of her paintings.
+See the PDF version of this article (link above) for a photograph of Elizabeth Bishop taken in 1954 and for reproductions of two of her paintings.
 The poet was also an amateur painter, working primarily in watercolor and gouache.
 She often depicted the places where she lived or visited, as can be seen in the book Exchanging Hats, a compilation of her artwork edited and introduced by William Benton.
 Both Cabin with a Porthole and Brazilian Landscape are undated; their present whereabouts are unknown.